The Golden Root

-The Golden Root or The Golden Trunk (Italian: Lo turzo d'oro) is a literary fairy tale written by Giambattista Basile in the Pentamerone, as the fourth story of the fifth day.
+The Golden Root or The Golden Trunk (Neapolitan: Lo turzo d'oro; Italian: Il ceppo d'oro) is a literary fairy tale written by Giambattista Basile in the Pentamerone, as the fourth story of the fifth day.
+It is considered to be one of two rewritings of the Graeco-Roman myth of "Cupid and Psyche" by Basile, the other being "Lo Catenaccio".

-The tale is related to the international cycle of the Search for the Lost Husband, where a heroine loses her husband and must search for him.
+In spite of its origins as a literary tale, it is related to the international cycle of Animal as Bridegroom or The Search for the Lost Husband, in that a human girl marries a supernatural or enchanted husband, loses him and must search for him.
+Similar stories have been collected from oral tradition in Italy.